seba-tapia/telco-churn-segmentation/README.md

 End-to-end project that identifies **which telecom customers are most at risk of leaving (churn)**, groups them into **actionable segments**, and exposes that information through an **API** and an **interactive dashboard**.

+**Author:** Sebastian Tapia

+*(This README is also available in Spanish: [README.es.md](README.es.md))*

+---

+> **Note:** my professional background is in banks and insurance companies, environments that handle highly confidential information that cannot be shared or used outside those contexts.
+For that reason, this portfolio project is built entirely on a public dataset (Kaggle), with no data or information coming from my professional activity.

 ---

 ## 📌 Business Summary (no technical background required)